Skip to main content

 Who Should Buy the MacBook Air M5 as a New Purchase?

-New buyers should choose the MacBook Air M5 at $1,099 — the doubling of base storage to 512GB and the addition of Wi-Fi 7 make it a better baseline than the M4 was at its $999 launch.
+New buyers should choose the MacBook Air M5 — 512GB base storage and Wi-Fi 7 make it a stronger baseline than the M4, and June 2026 street pricing ($899–$950) has made the decision even easier.

 Best for New Buyers